Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - manager
   & that employee is added to the database

-  WHEN choosing to update an employee role
+  WHEN choosing to update an employee role <br>

-  THEN prompted to select :
+  THEN prompted to select : <br>
   an employee to update their new role
   & this information is updated in the database